Stephen E. Severn, Ph.D.

 Dr. Severn teaches classes in technical communication, composition and literature.

-In the summer of 2007, Dr. Severn was appointed as the department's director of writing programs and now oversees all composition and developmental writing courses in the WTAMU CORE curriculum.
+From 2007 to 2013, Dr. Severn served as the department's director of writing programs and now oversaw all composition and developmental writing courses in the WTAMU CORE curriculum.

 Research and Creative Activity